AlizadeAlireza/uni_dbms_project/README.md

 1. Register :

-    for this if we are user our options can be different with admin panel.
+    for this if we are user, our options can be different with admin panel.

     like add and edit for admin.
     but user can't see this things.